 If you are creating a larger Elastic Cloud Enterprise installation:

---availability-zone ZONE_NAMEparameter to specify the name of an availability zone for the additional host, which determines which failure domain the host should belong to.
-Hosts should go into three different availability zones for production systems.
+--availability-zone ZONE_NAMEparameter to specify the name of an availability zone.
+For production systems, hosts should go into three different availability zones.
 For example, including the parameter

---availability-zone ece-region-1cwhen you install on additional hosts places the additional host into availability zone
+--availability-zone ece-zone-1cwhen you install on additional hosts will assign each host to availability zone

 To simplify the steps for assigning roles so that you do not have to change the roles in the Cloud UI later on, include the